Professing A Portrait

 The office was in the eaves of a newly renovated Jubilee Hall.

-Now renamed, the poetry of “Jubilee” was erased
+Now renamed, the poetry of “Jubilee” was muted

 By a moniker entirely prosaic.